ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

    * Convert images from screen shots to diagrams in svg format
    * Annotate screen shots with svg for same look and feel
    * *CellML Text* code is not highlighted for all display situations
+   * Bar graph not implemented for PMR model categories

 ---------------------------